Recent Blogs

 6.Cultural Etiquette: Respecting Nepalese Traditions

-Namaste – a traditional Nepalese greeting.
-Good manners: Always ask for permission when taking photos of people in more conservative areas.
+Namaste-nepali greetings.
+Good manners: Always ask for permission when photographing people in more conservative areas.

 7.Responsible Travel: Reducing Your Impact

-Nepal is a fragile environment, and responsible travel can help ensure that the natural beauty of the country will remain for generations to come.
+Nepal is a fragile environment and responsible travel will go a long way towards ensuring that the natural beauty of the country will still be here for future generations to wonder at.

 1. Trek Responsibly